clintonn/clintonn.github.io/_posts/2017-05-02-unwave-photo-viewer.md

 The past few weeks I've been mulling smaller, more actionable project ideas to hock code at.
 The idea — coming out of coming out of a coding program, or I guess any CS degree — is that you should have something small, working, and preferably fun to play around with.

 Like well-informed listicles or shortform articles, they have their purpose — to be readily digestible and be a tangible for your technical ability.
-Here's looking at you, employers.

-That's all leading me to say I made a small thing and I finally made something that 1) works, and 2) explains itself.
+That's all leading me to say I made a small thing and I finally made something that 1) works, and 2) isn't something I need to prep a 30-second pitch for; it explains itself.
 It's called **Unwave**, and you can see [a working demo of it here](http://unwave.surge.sh).

 ## The prompt